Sankar Das Sarma

+As of 2025, he has mentored nearly 200 young physicists, including about 40 Ph.D. students and 150 postdoctoral researchers, more than 100 of whom have since become faculty members at universities around the world.

 Career

-Das Sarma came to the United States of America from India as a physics graduate student in 1974 after finishing his secondary school (Hare School in Kolkata) and undergraduate education at Presidency College in Calcutta, India (now Presidency University in Kolkata) where he was born.
+Das Sarma came to the United States from India as a physics graduate student in 1974 after finishing his secondary school (Hare School in Kolkata) and undergraduate education at Presidency College in Calcutta, India (now Presidency University in Kolkata) where he was born.
 He received his PhD in theoretical physics from Brown University in 1979 as a doctoral student of John Quinn.